Knee injury running setbacks can be one of the greatest obstacles for middle to long distance runners.

 Medical personnel term it a ‘locking of the knee’.

-As long as it is in the right spot you can manage running with it but it all depends on where the piece of cartilage decides to lodge itself.
+As long as it is in the right spot you can manage running with it.
+That being said, it all depends on where the piece of cartilage decides to lodge itself.

 If it becomes too problematic the best remedy is to have surgery to remove the floating body out of your knee.